 That meant that players that had not bought The Taken King would be locked out of day one content.

-This was a cheap move by Bungie, who has millions of fans who were part of a dedicated fan base.
+This was a cheap move by Bungie, which has millions of fans who were part of a dedicated fan base.

 It was a bitter pill: while the DLC was good, Bungie still essentially forced players to buy it whether they wanted to or not.